alpbeysir/data-encryption-standard/README.md

+#DES

-This implemention of DES is unfinisted.
+This implemention of DES is unfinished.
 Maybe I'll do it later.